 Division 5 — Miscellaneous

-31. No doubling-up of liabilities
+31. No doubling-up of criminal liabilities

 (1) For the purposes of this section, a person is convicted of an offence if a court finds the person guilty of the offence, or accepts a plea of guilty of the offence, whether or not a conviction is recorded.